-It all began with a dream, a dream to embark on the ultimate tour of the Australian continent.
-To buy a car and hit the road, and experience everything there is to see along the way.
-This is a massive undertaking and as you can imagine, one I am not underestimating in the slightest.
-In fact in order to approach the challenge properly one must split up the sections, hence this post, Part IV and Adelaide to Perth.
+It all began with a dream, a dream to embark on the ultimate Australia Road Trip around the whole continent.
+My dream was to buy a car and hit the road, to explore everything there is to see along the way.
+However, it is almost impossible to surround the whole of Australia in one take, which is why we split it up into sections.
+Which is why this is Part IV of the Great Australia Road Trip: Adelaide to Perth.

 With the car, gear, and crew complete it was time to hit the road.